RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/_index.md

 ## Memory limits

 Database memory limits define the maximum size your database can reach across all database replicas and [shards]({{<relref "rs/concepts/terminology/.md#redis-instance-shard">}}) on the cluster.
 This limit includes data values, keys, module data, and overhead for other features.
+Your memory limit will also determine the number of shards you'll need.

 There are a number of factors to consider when sizing your database: